-6. Uniform rules of procedure for the filing and prompt disposition of petitions for declaratory statements.
+- 6. Uniform rules of procedure for the filing and prompt disposition of petitions for declaratory statements.
 The rules shall also describe the contents of the notices that must be published in the Florida Administrative Weekly under s.
-120.565, including any applicable time limit for the filing of petitions to intervene or petitions for administrative hearing by persons whose substantial interests may be affected.

-7. Provision of a method by which each agency head shall provide a description of the agency's organization and general course of its operations.

-8. Uniform rules establishing procedures for granting or denying petitions for variances and waivers pursuant to s.
-120.542.

-(6) ADOPTION OF FEDERAL STANDARDS.- Notwithstanding any contrary provision of this section, in the pursuance of state implementation, operation, or enforcement of federal programs, an agency is empowered to adopt rules substantively identical to regulations adopted pursuant to federal law, in accordance with the following procedures:

-(a) The agency shall publish notice of intent to adopt a rule pursuant to this subsection in the Florida Administrative Weekly at least 21 days prior to filing the rule with the Department of State.
+120.565, including any applicable time limit for the filing of petitions to intervene or petitions for administrative hearing by persons whose substantial interests may be affected. - 7.
+Provision of a method by which each agency head shall provide a description of the agency's organization and general course of its operations.
+The rules shall require that the statement concerning the agency's organization and operations be published on the agency's website. - 8.
+Uniform rules establishing procedures for granting or denying petitions for variances and waivers pursuant to s.
+120.542. - (6) ADOPTION OF FEDERAL STANDARDS.-Notwithstanding any contrary provision of this section, in the pursuance of state implementation, operation, or enforcement of federal programs, an agency is empowered to adopt rules substantively identical to regulations adopted pursuant to federal law, in accordance with the following procedures: - (a) The agency shall publish notice of intent to adopt a rule pursuant to this subsection in the Florida Administrative Weekly at least 21 days prior to filing the rule with the Department of State.
 The agency shall provide a copy of the notice of intent to adopt a rule to the committee at least 21 days prior to the date of filing with the Department of State.
 Prior to filing the rule with the Department of State, the agency shall consider any written comments received within 14 days after the date of publication of the notice of intent to adopt a rule.
 The rule shall be adopted upon filing with the Department of State.
 Substantive changes from the rules as noticed shall require republishing of notice as required in this subsection.